matrixorigin/matrixorigin.io/docs/MatrixOne/Tutorial/gorm-golang-crud-demo.md

 1 row in set (0.00 sec)
 ```

 The above is just a partial demonstration of CRUD operations in GORM.
-For more usage and examples, please refer to the official documentation.
-[GORM Guides](https://gorm.io/docs/index.html)
+For more usage and examples, please refer to the [GORM Official Guides](https://gorm.io/docs/index.html).